swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 The `spawn` word is often used in various actor runtimes, however we intend actors and distributed actors in Swift to feel as natural as any other day-to-day Swift code.

-Introducing a new keyword to specifically create objects (in some ways similar to `new` which does not exist in Swift, but does in other languages), goes against tne nature of Swift and the current Actor proposal.
+Introducing a new keyword to specifically create objects (in some ways similar to `new` which does not exist in Swift, but does in other languages), goes against the nature of Swift and the current Actor proposal.
 Actors do not currently need to be prefixed with any special keywords when creating them.
 I.e. a local actor is simply created by constructing it: `Greeter()` rather than `spawn Greeter()` or similar.

 In theory, we could require that a distributed actor must be spawned by `spawn(transport) Greeter()` and we would be able to hook up all internals of the distributed actor this way.
 Local actors could be spawned using `spawn Greeter()`.
 This is not something we are interested in forcing, with actors already being created using normal initializers.